johnwbyrd/pennyworth/doc/overview.md

 ---

 This overview captures the main moving pieces, their responsibilities, and how they interact to provide a secure, scalable, and OpenAI-compatible API proxy for modern developer tools.
 API key security is maintained by never storing plaintext keys on the server or in the database.

+## Optional Extensions
+- **MCP Protocol Support:** If required, a thin Lambda or container can be added to handle MCP endpoints and route to LiteLLM or directly to LLMs. **(Note: MCP support is now a near-term requirement, not just optional.)**